RECOVERING FROM INFIDELITY

 Maybe you've talked in circles, rehashing the details but getting nowhere.
 Maybe you've avoided talking at all, pretending things can just go back to normal.
 Or perhaps you've tried to move forward, only to be blindsided by triggers, resentment, or waves of grief that won't let you forget.

-Most couples don’t heal from infidelity on their own.
-That’s not because they don’t want to—it’s because betrayal isn’t just an emotional wound.
+Most couples don't heal from infidelity on their own.
+That's not because they don't want to — it's because betrayal isn't just an emotional wound.

 It's a neurobiological injury.

-Trying to “just get over it” or “talk it out” without understanding what’s really happening beneath the surface only leads to more pain.
+Trying to "just get over it" or "talk it out" without understanding what's happening beneath the surface only leads to more pain.

 With my approach, you and your partner will: